Cristina Vulpe

 Research interests

-Small strain stiffness of mine waste residue
+Small strain stiffness of soils and mine waste residue

 Soil-water-structure interaction